-7.2.2.5 The upc\free function
+7.2.2.5 The upc\all\free function

-1 #include <upc.h> void upc\free(shared void \ptr);
+#include <upc.h> void upc all free(shared void \ptr);

-2 The upc\free function frees the dynamically allocated shared storage pointed to by ptr.
+- 2 upc\all\free is a collective variant of upc\free, provided as a convenience.
+It must be called collectively by all threads with the single-valued argument ptr. - 3 The upc\all\free function frees the dynamically allocated shared storage pointed to by ptr.
 If ptr is a null pointer, no action occurs.
-Otherwise, if the argument does not match a pointer earlier returned by the upc\alloc, upc\global\alloc, upc\all\alloc, or upc\local\alloc, function, or if the space has been deallocated by a previous call, by any thread, to upc\free, the behavior is undefined.
+Otherwise, if the argument does not match a pointer earlier returned by the upc\alloc, upc\global\alloc, or upc\all\alloc functions, or if the space has been deallocated by a previous call to upc\free or upc\all\free, the behavior is undefined. - 4 The shared storage referenced by ptr is guaranteed to remain valid until all threads have entered the call to upc\all\free, but the function does not otherwise guarantee any synchronization or strict reference.